jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Revisiting ADB via Android Studio:**
 A small hinderance encountered while using ADB was the Android studio app would not filter my logs based on the process name/ID.
 I had to resort to a text string filter on "ezviz". _twlayne_

+**Deauthenticating the Camera from the Access Point Using Aireplay-ng:**
+There were a few setbacks, like the initial guide being incomplete, using a bad computer, and not fully understanding the GUI for Kismet. _smrooney_